acutmore/proposal-keyby/README.md

 positions.values().toArray(); // [{ x: 0, y: 0, z: 1 }, { x:0, y: 1 }]
 ```

-Introduce a new well-known Symbol to act as a co-ordination point.
+Introduce a new well-known Symbol to act as a co-ordination point:

 ```js
 class Position {